photography-ncbs/competition/2019/skyismycanvas.md

 Voting phase: 15 Jan 2019 – 21 Jan 2019

-Results will be declared by the end of January.

 	*Number of judges contacted :4
 	*Number of judges submitted scores :4